olimorris/hledger-forecast/README.md

 > **Note**: For the tracking of transactions you need to include the `-t` flag

-Running the command with no options will assume a `forecast.yml` file exists.
+Running the command with no options will assume a `forecast.csv` or `forecast.yml` file exists.

 ### Using with hledger